• Skip to primary navigation

 How Do Doctors Treat Chorioamnionitis?

 It’s important to treat symptoms as well, especially fever.
-The mother may receive medications to lower fever to reduce the risk of neurological complications.
+The mother may receive medications to lower her fever and reduce the risk of neurological complications.

 Complications of Chorioamnionitis